The Webb Schools

 Our School Model

-Our school model is central to how students learn and grow at The Webb Schools.
-Since the 1980s, it has worked to inspire girls to discover and develop untapped talents and resources, and for boys to pursue positive models of masculinity that will help them navigate challenges, both academic and personal, in the years ahead.
+Our school model inspires students to discover and develop untapped talents and resources and pursue positive models that will help them navigate challenges, both academic and personal, in the years ahead.

-Webb School of California was founded by Thompson Webb in 1922 to engage boys in placing the pursuit of honor and moral courage above all else.
-Rooted in this same core value, Vivian Webb School for girls began in 1981 and immediately became a space for girls to find their voice and become honorable leaders in their own right.
-Over the course of the last 40 years, the benefits of transitioning from single-school classes (9th/10th grades) to all-school classes (11th/12th grades) on the same campus has been the foundation of our success.
+Webb School of California was founded by Thompson Webb in 1922 to engage students in placing the pursuit of honor and moral courage above all else.
+Rooted in this same core value, Vivian Webb School began in 1981.
+Over the course of the last 40 years, the benefits of transitioning from single-school classes (9th/10th grades) to all-school classes (11th/12th grades) on the same campus has been one of the foundations of our success.

-As we approach The Centennial in 2022, we look forward to our school model evolving and growing in ways that best serve the Webb Community.
+As we prepare for our next 100 years, we look forward to our school model evolving and growing in ways that best serve the Webb Community.

 Our School Model